lionelc/GDELT_Causal_Discovery/README.md

 a. make sure there are nltk, bs4 in your local python

-b. under src/wikipedia_validation, there are scraper.py that obtains the text data, and other py prorams for calculating sentiment scores (some relying on corpuses from prior research, which are made available via [effectwordnet](https://mpqa.cs.pitt.edu/), [opiion-lexicon-English](https://github.com/jeffreybreen/twitter-sentiment-analysis-tutorial-201107/tree/master/data/opinion-lexicon-English) .
+b. under src/wikipedia_validation, there is scraper.py that obtains the Wikipedia text data, and other py programs for calculating sentiment scores (some relying on corpuses from previous research, which are made available via [effectwordnet](https://mpqa.cs.pitt.edu/), [opinion-lexicon-English](https://github.com/jeffreybreen/twitter-sentiment-analysis-tutorial-201106/tree/master/data/opinion-lexicon-English) .